 There are three possibilities causing the breast to appear “bottomed out”:

-2. No stretching of the lower portion of the breast, breast crease has migrated downward
+- No stretching of the lower portion of the breast, breast crease and implant have migrated downward

 The below diagram illustrates the difference between Isolated Lower Pole Stretch and Inferior Migration of the Lower Breast Crease.

 Left: Breast implants at the correct level on the chest wall, with no lower pole stretch or malposition.
 The horizontal lines (top to bottom) depict the correct position for the upper border of the areola, the lower edge of the implant (lower breast crease) and an example of inferior migration of the lower breast crease.

 Middle: Isolated lower pole stretch.
 The lower breast crease is maintained in the proper position, however, the lower pole of the breast has stretched with some descent of the lower pole of the breast and nipple, however, the overall aesthetic result is not significantly compromised.

 Right: Inferior migration of the lower breast crease.
 The lower breast crease has descended inferiorly, resulting in descent of the implant, severe loss of upper breast fullness, misshapen breast contours and superior displacement of the nipple.
 If the migration is greater than 1 – 1.5 cm, surgical repair to elevate the breast crease may be necessary to restore breast aesthetics.